TASEmulators/BizHawk/README.md

 ```
 ...or use a [Git GUI](https://desktop.github.com).
 Otherwise, you'll have to download an archive from GitHub.

 Once it's downloaded and extracted, go into the repo's `Dist` folder and run `BuildAndPackage_Release.bat`.
-BizHawk will be build into the repo's `output` folder.
+BizHawk will be built as a .zip just like any other release.

 For anything more complicated than building, you'll need an IDE like [VS Community 2017](https://visualstudio.microsoft.com/vs/community), currently the best free C# IDE.
 Open `BizHawk.sln` with VS to start and use the toolbar to choose EmuHawk and build.
 See [Compiling at TASVideos](http://tasvideos.org/Bizhawk/Compiling.html) (somewhat outdated) for more detailed instructions.